-All of the mokume gane rings and wedding bands featured at Titanium-Buzz are specially produced by one of the best and most talented American artists in the industry.
-Each is a custom creation that has been individually crafted for the customer.
-No two of our mokume rings, including yours, will ever be exactly the same.
-From our all-time best-selling Gold and Silver Mokume Gane Wedding Band to the stylish slashes of our Mokume Shakudo Ring, over three centuries of skill and superior craftsmanship lie behind these pieces.
+Every mokume gane wedding band featured at Titanium-Buzz is specially produced by one of the best and most talented American artists in the industry.
+Each mokume wedding band is a custom creation that has been individually crafted for the customer.
+No two of our mokume wedding bands, including yours, will ever be exactly the same.
+From our all-time best-selling Gold and Silver Mokume Gane Wedding Band to the stylish slashes of our Mokume Shakudo Ring, over three centuries of skill and superior craftsmanship lie behind these mokume gane wedding bands.

 We want to work with you!
 Want to see a design or style that's not already on our website?
 Whether it's a different combination of alloys, different shapes, or a different look altogether, we can make your ideas happen and we want to hear your thoughts.
 Feel free to contact us and let us know what you had in mind.